igorpronin/googlesheets-api-wrapper/README.md

 - `read_tab(spreadsheetId: string, range: string)`: Reads data from a specified range in a spreadsheet.
 Returns a 2D array of values.

+- `read_tab_by_name(spreadsheetId: string, tabName: string, range: string)`: Reads data from a specified range in a spreadsheet.
+Returns a 2D array of values.

 - `write_to_tab(spreadsheetId: string, range: string, values: any[][])`: Writes data to a specified range in a spreadsheet.

 - `read_entire_tab(spreadsheetId: string, sheetName: string)`: Reads all data from a specified sheet in a spreadsheet.
 Returns a 2D array of values.